ecomfe/echarts-liquidfill/README.md

 By default, the text label of liquid fill chart displays percentage of the first data.
 For example, for a chart with data `[0.6, 0.5, 0.4, 0.3]`, default text is `60%`.

-To change the text, you may use `label.normal.formatter`, which can be set to a string or function.
+To change the text, you may use `label.formatter`, which can be set to a string or function.

 If it is a string, `{a}` refers to series name, `{b}` to data name, and `{c}` to data value.